ashthomasweb/client--wyldgreens/readme.md

 * [Contact](#contact)

 ## General info
 A Colorado local business website.
+The business was severly affected by the recent Colorado fires, and is not currently operating.
 Features a single page presentation at client request for landing, about, product, and order completion.
 Final product allows for a quick and seamless delivery of all necessary information and functionality.

 ## Screenshots
 * First Fold